scala-js/scala-js-website/doc/tutorial.md

 ### Adding the DOM Library

-To use the JavaScript DOM library in Scala.js, it is best to use the Scala.js DOM library which provides types for the DOM.
+To use the DOM, it is best to use the statically typed Scala.js DOM library.
 To add it to your sbt project, add the following line to your `build.sbt`:

     libraryDependencies += "org.scala-lang.modules.scalajs" %%% "scalajs-dom" % "0.6"